 Employee benefit obligations are estimated using actuarial methods.
-The assumptions adopted for the measurement of the obligations are described in more detail in Note 30.4.
+For information on actuarial assumptions and valuation of employee benefit obligations see Note 29.4.

 Depreciation/amortisation charges are determined based on the expected useful lives of property, plant and equipment and intangible assets.
-The Group reviews the useful lives of its assets annually, on the basis of current estimates.
+The Group reviews the useful lives of its assets annually, based on current estimates.
+The relevant estimate update which had an effect on the Group's financial statements for 2013 chiefly involved a PLN 8,619 thousand decrease in depreciation at the Parent.

-The basis for calculation of depreciation (using the units-of-production depreciation method) of the assets of onshore and offshore oil and gas facilities are estimates of reserves (2P – proved and probable – reserves), evaluated, revised and updated by the Group, as well as forecast production volumes from the individual fields based on geological data, test production, subsequent production data and the schedule of work adopted for the long-term strategy.
+Depreciation/amortisation of the assets of onshore and offshore oil and gas facilities is calculated (with the units-of-production depreciation method) based on 2P-category hydrocarbon reserve estimates (proved and probable reserves), evaluated, reviewed and updated by the Group, as well as forecast production volumes for the individual fields based on geological data, test production, subsequent production data and the schedule of work adopted in the long-term strategy.

 Fair value of financial instruments

-The fair value of financial instruments for which no active market exists is determined by means of appropriate valuation methods.
-In selecting appropriate methods and assumptions for the valuation, the Group relies on professional judgment.
+Fair value of financial instruments for which no active market exists is measured with the use of appropriate valuation methods.
+In selecting the methods and assumptions appropriate for these objectives, the Group relies on professional judgement.

-The assumptions adopted for the measurement of fair value of financial instruments are described in Note 7.23.
+For more information on the assumptions adopted for the measurement of fair value of financial instruments, see

 Deferred tax assets